ibmresilient/resilient-community-apps/fn_zia/README.md

 The function provides the following functionality.

 * Query the ZIA sandbox for MD5 values where the associated file has been run through the sandbox.
-* If the report type is `summary` the data table `Zscaler Internet Access - Sandbox Report Summary` is updated.
+* If the report type is `summary`, the data table `Zscaler Internet Access - Sandbox Report Summary` is updated.
 * A note is added to the SOAR incident with the status of the query.
-* If the report is a `full` report the raw JSON is included in the note, the data table will not be updated.
+* If the report is a `full` report, the raw JSON is included in the note, the data table will not be updated.

-An Example workflow that uses this IBM SOAR function is `ZIA: Get Sandbox Report`.
+An example workflow that uses this IBM SOAR function is `ZIA: Get Sandbox Report`.

 The workflow is initiated by the manual artifact rule `ZIA: Get Sandbox Report`.